neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

   (producers + consumers).each { |t| t.join }
 {% endhighlight %}

+{% highlight bash %}
+lappy :: sandbox/ruby/concurrency > ruby producer_consumer_threads.rb
+Scheduling task
+Scheduling task
+Scheduling task
+Scheduling task
+Task performed, state 1
+Task performed, state 2
+Scheduling task
+Task performed, state 3
+Task performed, state 4
+Task performed, state 5
+All threads dead? true
+{% endhighlight %}

 A few notes about the example above:

-* each run of the example will produce different results because we don't control thread scheduling,
+* shown output is only one of many possible outputs since each run of the example will produce different results (we don't control thread scheduling),
 * race conditions are possible and indeed are present in the example (pushing and popping are not thread-safe operations in a regular Ruby array[^4]).

 Next up, the fiber implementation of the pattern.